Hit-and-run, we’ve all heard those news stories involving someone fleeing the scene of an accident they were involved in.

 - Under California law, if you are convicted of hit and run involving injury or death, you may face a minimum sentence of 90 days in county jail and/or a fine of not less than $1,000 and not more than $10,000.

-- A driver involved in an accident that causes personal injury or death is required by law to stop at the scene, exchange information with the other party or parties involved, render reasonable assistance to injured persons, and report the accident to the police authorities.
+- A driver involved in an accident that causes personal injury or death must stop at the scene, exchange information with the other party or parties involved, render reasonable assistance to injured persons, and report the accident to the police authorities.

 Essential Points to Remember

-The California Hit and Run law holds drivers accountable for any involvement in an accident with other vehicles or property by requiring them to remain at the scene, exchange contact information, locate the owner of the property if not present, or report within 24 hours.
+The California hit-and-run law holds drivers accountable for any involvement in an accident with other vehicles or property by requiring them to remain at the scene, exchange contact information, locate the property owner if not present, or report within 24 hours.

 Although some may argue that these laws are overly strict, research has shown that they improve road safety and protect innocent bystanders.
 Ultimately, understanding these responsibilities is essential for ensuring calmness and safety on our streets.